-6 Common Summer Health Myths Busted Once & For All
+6 Summer Health Myths To Ignore

 The summer season is filled with lifestyle changes, and with these new habits may come some different questions concerning your health.
 There a ton of misconceptions when it comes to proper warm weather care, so it's time to shed light on the most common summer health myths that just aren't true.
 Between all the trips to the beach, picnics with friends, and rearranging your usual schedule, you want to make sure you're protecting your skin, maintaining healthy habits, and staying safe when it comes to outdoor activities.

 Luckily, when it comes to the summer season, it seems we tend to be on the healthier side compared to the rest of the year, according to research from the University of Cambridge.
 Our body's immune system is stronger in the summer, likely because of our body's natural circadian rhythms.
 However, this doesn't mean we should throw all caution to the wind and not take care of ourselves.
 We need to make sure we are protecting our bodies and taking the right steps to stay healthy during the summer, despite what myths we may hear from our friends or the internet.

 If you're not sure what's true or not when it comes to summer care, we've got you covered.
 To make sure you're feeling your best this season, pay attention to these seven summer health myths that have been busted by experts.

 1. You Have To Wait 30 Minutes To Swim After Eating